Search for Important Questions

 1. What do you understand by Philosophy?
 Discuss the relationship between Education and Philosophy.
 Describe the main characteristics of Indian Philosophy.

-3. What are the characteristics of Secularism?
+3. What is the theory of Saptabhangi Nay?

 1. What is the ultimate goal of human life according to Indian philosophy?

-2. Who performed the classical interpretation of Sanskara?
+3. Who performed the classical interpretation of Sanskara?

 1. Types of 'Purusharth' according to Indian philosophy?